Jim Bunn

 James Lee Bunn (born December 12, 1956) is an American politician from Oregon.
-A native of Yamhill County, he served in the Oregon State Senate before election to the United States House of Representatives where he served one term.
+A native of Yamhill County, he served in the Oregon State Senate before election to the United States House of Representatives, where he served for one term before losing re-election.
 A Republican, he now works as a correctional officer for the county.

 Early life and education

 James Lee Bunn was born in McMinnville and graduated from Dayton High School.
 He earned a Bachelor of Arts degree from Northwestern Nazarene College in 1979, and remains a member of the Church of the Nazarene.

 Career

 Bunn worked in agribusiness, and from 1987 until his election to Congress, served in the Oregon National Guard.
 A Republican, he was a member of the Oregon State Senate from 1987 to 1995, where he served as Republican whip from 1990 to 1995.